DON’T SETTLE FOR WHAT THE INSURANCE COMPANIES OFFER YOU.

-Once you begin dealing with the insurance company, your employer expects you to recover and go back to work.
+Once you begin dealing with the insurance company, your employer expects you to recover and return to work.
 If you can’t fulfill your job duties, you should ensure that you have enough information available to support your case.

-- Find out the names of any coworkers who witnessed your accident.
+- Finding out the names of any coworkers who witnessed your accident

-- Keep all of your medical appointments and fill your prescriptions.
+- Keeping all of your medical appointments and filling your prescription.
 If you’re not maintaining your treatment schedule, the insurance company will assume that you’ve recovered.

-- Make sure your doctor understands and treats all of your accident-related medical issues.
+- Making sure your doctor understands and treats all of your accident-related medical issues

-- Cooperate with the insurance company and comply with their requests.
+- Cooperating with the insurance company and complying with their requests

-- Consult with a work accident lawyer to learn more about your legal rights.
+- Consulting with a work accident lawyer to learn more about your legal rights

-When you’re seriously injured, you shouldn’t have to worry about claim-handling issues.
+You shouldn’t have to worry about claim-handling issues when you’re seriously injured.
 If you’re dealing with a tough workers’ compensation claims adjuster, you need a West Virginia workplace accident attorney looking out for your legal rights.

 You May Have Other Claim Resources Available

-West Virginia workers perform a wide variety of high-risk occupations.
-If you sustained an injury in certain occupations, you may have access to additional benefits.
-If you worked with asbestos, silica, coal dust, and other harmful substances, years often pass between your exposure and your injury manifestation.
+West Virginia workers perform various high-risk occupations.
+You might have access to additional benefits if you sustained an injury in certain occupations.
+If you work with asbestos, silica, coal dust, and other harmful substances, years often pass between your exposure and your injury manifestation.
 These programs provide assistance when you prove your injury.